Drug And Alcohol Test Florida Dmv Practice

 • Administrative license suspension hearings

 The goal of these tests is to determine whether a driver’s ability to operate a vehicle has been compromised by alcohol or drugs.
 Florida’s Implied Consent Law states that by obtaining a driver’s license, you automatically agree to submit to chemical testing if lawfully requested by an officer.
-Refusing a test can result in immediate license suspension, regardless of your actual blood alcohol content (BAC) Turns out it matters..
+Refusing a test can result in immediate license suspension, regardless of your actual blood alcohol content (BAC) Not complicated — just consistent..

 Steps to Prepare for a Drug and Alcohol Test